semenov/boroda/README.md

     OFFSET 20

-Now let's see how to write queries using Boroda in general.
+Now let's see in general how to write queries using Boroda.
 Due to some techical limitations it was nessesary to change an order of SQL statements.
 The `from` method must be called first.
 A table name should be a symbol.
 You can specify aliases of tables passing a hash to the method like it is done in the second code snippet.
-Next you should specify `joins`.
+Next you should specify `join`.
 The order you can call DSL methods:

     from tables
     [[left|right] [outer|inner] join tables